openstack/openstack-manuals/doc/admin-guide-cloud/source/database.rst

       * - packages
-        - If you want to put additional packages on each guest that you create with this datastore version, you can list the package names here.
+        - If you want to put additional packages on each guest that you create with this data store version, you can list the package names here.
         - ``""``